 Alibaba Cloud’s growth in Indonesia to bring new opportunities

-It was only last month that Alibaba Cloud celebrated the opening of its second data centre in Indonesia.
+It was only last month that Alibaba Cloud celebrated the opening of its second data center in Indonesia.

 The company claimed the new facility will double its local capacity with high availability and bolstered disaster recovery capabilities to enable customers to deploy mission-critical workloads across a range of availability zones and switch between them in a matter of seconds.